susanBuck/notes/07_SysAdmin/00_Command-Line.md

 ## What is the Command Line?
 The **Command Line Interface (CLI)** is a means of interacting with your computer via text commands.
 While it seems that the CLI is archaic compared to GUIs (Graphical User Interfaces) it's actually a very powerful method for interacting with files and programs.

 The application where you type your commands (and see any results of those commands) is called a *shell*.
-There are different types of shells, but the most common is the **Bash shell** which is what Linux and Mac systems use, via the application called **Terminal**.
+There are different types of shells, but the most common is the **Bash shell** which is what Linux and Mac systems use.

+On Mac's, Bash shell is accessed via an included application called **Terminal**.

-Windows systems includes the limited **Command Prompt** application, which has nowhere near the power of *Bash*.
-Windows also has **PowerShell**, but the commands are different than what is used in th Bash shell.
+Windows systems include the limited **Command Prompt** application, which has nowhere near the power of *Bash*.
+Windows also has **PowerShell**, but the commands are different than what is used in the Bash shell.

 Given this, Windows users are going to use a console emulator called [**Cmder**](http://bliker.github.io/cmder/) which will allow you to *mostly* replicate anything you'd do in a Bash shell.